hellonico/origami/README.md

 ## Jupyter Notebook

-The lein-jupyter plugin is added to the project.clj, so i fyou have followed the installation steps for lein-jupyter, you should have an integrated working jupyter notebook.
+The lein-jupyter plugin is added to the project.clj, so if you have followed the installation steps for lein-jupyter, you should have an integrated working jupyter notebook.
 ```
 lein jupyter notebook
 ```